guessi/eks-ami-finder/README.md

 ## :accessibility: FAQ

+Q: How does `eks-ami-finder` lookup the AMI IDs? what's the magic behind the scene?

+A: `eks-ami-finder` will first find out the Owner IDs of the AMI [HERE](hack/ami-owner-info-check.sh), then filter out AMI IDs that released by these Owner IDs [HERE](cmd/search.go) with patterns, just that simple!

 Q: Where can I find he definition for the value of `--ami-type` flag?

 A: See [amiType](https://docs.aws.amazon.com/eks/latest/APIReference/API_Nodegroup.html#AmazonEKS-Type-Nodegroup-amiType) definition here.